hungrepo/cooperative-path-following/CPF-Medusa/README.md

 # Description

-This is simulation developed for the cooperative path following of multiple Medusa underwater autonomous vehicles (AUVs) at IST Lisbon.
-The simulation is set for 3 vehicles but there is no limit the number of vehicles used and it can be extended easily.
-This thanks to the fact that the cooperative path following algorithm is implemented in a distributed fashion.
+This is simulation developed for the CPF of multiple Medusa underwater autonomous vehicles (AUVs) at IST Lisbon.
+The simulation is set for 3 vehicles but there is no limit on the number of vehicles used.
+This thanks to the fact that the CPF algorithm is implemented in a distributed fashion.

 # Installation (for the Simulation package)